 Keirsten set up Writing.co.uk in 2002 after working at one of London's leading literary agencies - Curtis Brown - to provide authors with a service which gave them feedback as to why they were being rejected by literary agents and how to improve in those areas.
-Many years on she is now a fellow of the Royal Society of Arts, a member of the Chartered Institute for Editors and Proofreaders and the Royal Society of Literature and still very much involved in the day to day editing and mentoring of the authors at writing.co.uk.
+Many years on she is now a fellow of the Royal Society of Arts, a member of the Chartered Institute for Editors and Proofreaders and the Royal Society of Literature and has a Masters of Creative Writing with Distinction and is still very much involved in the day to day editing and mentoring of the authors at writing.co.uk.

 Jon works at the literary agency Artellus, and also as an editor for the writing.co.uk literary consultancy.
 Artellus is a small, long-established agency that has represented writers including Salman Rushdie and Anthony Burgess.
 In a team of five, Jon works closely with the agency founders in looking for new and innovative writing.
 This has involved working with writers from a post-Jungian psychologist, on a self-help title, to a drug store clerk writing experimental fiction.

 Jon specialises in literary fiction and literary non-fiction and also has a keen interest in crime and thriller manuscripts, memoir, politics and history.

 Jon graduated with first class honours in literature, specialising in modern American fiction, and has worked in editorial at The Economist, publicity at Vintage (Random House), and at the Eve White literary agency - where he handled submissions.